Newcastle beach guide

 Share

-At its heart, Newcastle is a beach town.
+At its heart, Newcastle is a beach city.
 And, as you’d expect, there is an abundance of beautiful beaches to choose from.

 So grab your swimmers and towel, it’s beach time!